Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 The Americano and long black use the same ingredients, but the process of making these coffees changes the flavors.

-Both drinks are made with espresso coffee and hot water, but there are some differences in the flavor profile.
+Both drinks are made with espresso coffee and hot water, but there are subtle differences in their flavor profiles.

 Americano vs. long black comparison.